 To ensure that the IRS has enough time to process a credit for an overreporting adjustment in the year during which you file Form CT-1 X, you are encouraged to file Form CT-1 X correcting the overreported amount in the first eleven months of a year.
 For example, if you discover an overreported amount in December, you may want to file Form CT-1 X in the first eleven months of the next year.
+(However, there must be 90 days remaining on the period of limitations when you file Form CT-1 X. See the Caution on page 2.)
 This should ensure that the IRS will have enough time to process the Form CT-1 X so that the credit will be posted before you file Form CT-1, thus avoiding an erroneous balance due notice from the IRS.
 See the example below.

-Example-You want your overreported tax applied as a credit to Form CT-1: On December 22, 2009, you discover you overreported your tax on your 2008 Form CT-1 and want to choose the adjustment process.
-To allow the IRS enough time to process the credit, you file Form CT-1 X on February 5, 2010.
+Example - You want your overreported tax applied as a credit to Form CT-1.
+On December 22, 2010, you discover you overreported your tax on your 2009 Form CT-1 and want to choose the adjustment process.
+To allow the IRS enough time to process the credit, you file Form CT-1 X on February 7, 2011.

-Specific Instructions:
+Specific Instructions